tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

    Show the directory structure and contents of key files.
 ChatGPT can give more targeted help when it understands the layout of your project.

 4. **Explicit File, Directory, and Column Naming**
    Name files, directories, and columns in a way that a human could interpret without guidance.
-It makes it easier for ChatGPT (and other humans!) to follow your work.
+It makes it easier for ChatGPT (and humans!) to follow your work.

 5. **Give Incremental Information**
    When asking for help with scripts or code, start with small parts, share outputs, and iterate.
 This helps avoid errors and keeps solutions accurate.